Scalable load balancing in networked systems: A survey of recent advances

 \subsection{Universality of JSQ(d) policies in infinite-server dynamics}

-As in Section~\ref{univ}, we will now further explore the trade-off between performance and communication overhead as a function of the diversity parameter~$d(N)$, in conjunction with the relative load.
+As in Section~\ref{univ}, we now further explore the trade-off between performance and communication overhead as a function of the diversity parameter~$d(N)$, in conjunction with the load.
 We will specifically investigate what growth rate of $d(N)$ is required, depending on the scaling behavior of $\lambda(N)$, in order to asymptotically match the optimal performance of the JSQ policy.

-\begin{theorem}[Universality fluid limit for JSQ($d(N)$) and infinite-server dynamics] If $d(N)\to\infty$ as $N\to\infty$, then the fluid limit of the JSQ$(d(N))$ scheme coincides with that of the ordinary JSQ policy, and in particular, is given by the dynamical system in~\eqref{eq:fluid-infinite}.
+\begin{theorem}[Universality of fluid limit for JSQ($d(N)$) and infinite-server dynamics] If $d(N) \to \infty$ as $N \to \infty$, then any (subsequential) fluid limit of the JSQ$(d(N))$ scheme coincides with that of the ordinary JSQ policy, and in particular, satisfies the system of differential equations in~\eqref{eq:fluid-infinite}.
 Consequently, the stationary occupancy states converge to the unique fixed point as in~\eqref{eq:fixed-point-infinite}. \end{theorem}

 In order to state the universality result on diffusion scale, define in case $f > 0$,

 and otherwise, if $f = 0$,